Kamen Rider Decade: Production And Casting

 The Kamen Rider Decade trademark was registered by Toei on July 29, 2008.

 Masahiro Inoue, who portrayed Keigo Atobe in the Prince of Tennis musicals, was cast in the lead role for Decade as Tsukasa Kadoya/Kamen Rider Decade.
-Also involved were Kanna Mori as Natsumi Hikari/Kamen Rider Kivala, and Renji Ishibashi as Natsumi's grandfather Eijiro Hikari.
+Also involved were Kanna Mori as Natsumi Hikari/Kamen Rider Kiva-la, and Renji Ishibashi as Natsumi's grandfather Eijiro Hikari.
 Another member of the cast was Tatsuhito Okuda as the mysterious Narutaki.
 The world of Kamen Rider Kuuga, as well as most of the other Rider Worlds, sport several characters who have been renamed and cast with different actors.
 Ryota Murai was cast as Yusuke Onodera who is the series' version of Kamen Rider Kuuga.
 Rounding up the cast was Kimito Totani who portrayed the thief Daiki Kaito/Kamen Rider Diend.

 Synopsis

 The story follows Tsukasa Kadoya, an amnesiac photographer in the World of Natsumi.
 During an attack of many different Kaijin from throughout the Heisei Kamen Rider history Tsukasa becomes Kamen Rider Decade.
-He then learns that he needs to save the World of Natsumi by traveling to the nine AR worlds, meaning other rider worlds or alternate reality worlds.
+He then learns that he needs to save the World of Natsumi by traveling to the nine AR worlds, meaning Another Rider’s world or alternate reality worlds.
 He begins traveling through the worlds with his friend Natsumi and her grandfather.
-However, he later begins traveling with Yusuke Onodera from the World of Kuuga, Kivala from the World of Kiva, and Daiki Kaito from the World of Diend, who can transform into Kamen Rider Diend.
+However, he later begins traveling with Yusuke Onodera from the World of Kuuga, Kiva-la from the World of Kiva, and Daiki Kaito from the World of Diend, who can transform into Kamen Rider Diend.
 While journeying through the worlds Tsukasa and his companions meet Narutaki, a man who believes Tsukasa is the destroyer of worlds.
 They also begin running into Dai-Shocker, an alliance of terrorist organizations from across the many worlds.
 Will Tsukasa and his companions save the many worlds and stop Dai-Shocker, or will Tsukasa become the prophesied destroyer of worlds?

 To fit with the printing motif of the series, the main Kamen Riders of the series follow the CMYK color model: Decade is magenta, Diend is cyan, and Kuuga (Rising Ultimate Form) is black and yellow.
 In the Cho-Den-O Trilogy film Episode Yellow: Treasure de End Pirates, Diend is the primary character, emphasizing the yellow accents on his DienDriver and the enhanced Kamen Rider Diend card.